avielsh/alfred-catemoji-workflow/README.md

 ![alfredCat](https://user-images.githubusercontent.com/47395660/76165274-5048f480-615e-11ea-9e83-d133f4e96e72.gif)

-# About
+## About
 This workflow allows you to quickly find and paste an emoji while you're typing something.

 I like to use a workflow instead of snippets because it's easier to find an emoji by further categorization terms.

-If you're missing some emojis you probably need to upgrade OSX, or just [update emoji fonts](https://github.com/joypixels/emojione/tree/master/extras/fonts)
+If you see some missing emojis (question mark instead of emoji), you're probably using an older OSX.
+You may need to upgrade it, or just [update the emoji font](https://github.com/joypixels/emojione/tree/master/extras/fonts)

 This project was inspired by [emoji-fzf](https://github.com/mvertescher/emoji-fzf)

-# Installation
+## Installation
 Download the [workflow](https://raw.githubusercontent.com/avielsh/alfred-catemoji-workflow/master/alfred-catemoji.alfredworkflow) and double click to import to alfred.

-You can assign a hotkey to the workflow in order to quickly access emojis
+You may assign a hotkey in the workflow to accelerate your flow.

-# Usage
+## Usage
+### Triggers
-`em <term>` - Search for an emoji, further terms will filter the results
+`em <term>` - Search an emoji, further terms will filter the results.

-`emw <term>` - Search for an emoji using whole word search
+`emw <term>` - Search using whole word search.

-`emr` - View recently used emojis
+`emr` - Access recently used emojis.

+### Modifiers
+`Ctrl` - Continuously add emojis (reopen alfred after every execution).